enthusielly/100-days-of-code/log.md

 Today's Progress: sticky footer, going for mobile first, except that it's actually 2nd.
 Oops.

+Need to do:
+- figure out overlay text.
+I won't be putting in too much detail into my portfolio page--yet.
+- style some text colours
+- responsive designCenter footer content
-Need to do: Center footer content; figure out overlay text.
-I won't be putting in too much detail into my portfolio page--yet. style some text colours responsive design
+- figure out overlay text.
+I won't be putting in too much detail into my portfolio page--yet.
+- style some text colours
+- responsive design

 Thoughts: I'm still clumsy but so much better at this now.